sonata-project/SonataAdminBundle/Resources/doc/getting_started/installation.rst

 .. note::

-    Since version 2.3, SonatajQueryBundle is not required anymore as assets are available in this bundle.
-The bundle also uses `Bower <http://bower.io/>`_, so you can use bower to handle your assets.
+    Since version 2.3, the bundle comes with jQuery and other front-end libs.
+    To update the versions (which isn't required), you can use `Bower`_.
 To make sure you get the dependencies that match the version of SonataAdminBundle you are using, you can make bower use the local bower dependency file, like this:

     .. code-block:: bash